 Below are some of the more commonly asked questions about starting a careerin archives, records management and archive conservation.
 If you have anyquestions not answered by these FAQs then please contact us.

-The professional qualification can be taken via one of three different ways:
+The post-graduate qualification can be taken via one of three different ways:

 Full time: a one year Masters or a 9 months diploma programme taught on campus